Ignition support

 Buckets are safe to be reused between clusters.

-After successful machine provisioning, bootstrap data is removed from the bucket.
+After successful machine provisioning, the bootstrap data is removed from the object store.

-During cluster removal, if S3 bucket is empty, it will be removed as well.
+During cluster removal, if the Cluster Object Store is empty, it will be deleted as well.

 apiVersion: bootstrap.aws.infrastructure.cluster.x-k8s.io/v1beta1